The complexity of downward closures of indexed languages: Introduction

 Moreover, our results settle the complexity of decision problems involving downward closures of indexed languages.
 The \emph{downward closure inclusion problem} asks, whether for given indexed languages $L_1$ and $L_2$, we have $\dcl{L_1}\subseteq\dcl{L_2}$.
 Similarly, the \emph{downward closure equivalence problem} asks whether $\dcl{L_1}=\dcl{L_2}$.
 We show that both problems are $\coNEXP[3]$-complete.

 Finally, our construction for the downward closure lower bound also settles another question about indexed languages: It implies that the known triply exponential upper bound on the pumping threshold for indexed grammars~\cite{Hayashi1973,DBLP:journals/iandc/Smith17} (the maximal length of words in a finite indexed language) is in fact asymptotically tight.
-(In \cite{DBLP:conf/csl/Kartzow11}, a doubly exponential upper bound was claimed, but that seems to be a miscalculation, see \cref{sec:results,app:results}.)
+(In \cite{DBLP:conf/csl/Kartzow11}, a doubly exponential upper bound was claimed.
+However, as confirmed by the author of \cite{DBLP:conf/csl/Kartzow11}, that is a miscalculation; see \whenFull{\cref{sec:results,app:results}}{\cref{sec:results} and the full version~\cite{MandelMZ26arxiv}}.)

 \myparagraph{Why are the results unexpected?} The complexity results come as a considerable surprise.
 This is because (tight) complexity bounds for HOPA are usually towers of exponentials where the height grows linearly with the order.
 For example, for $k\ge 1$, the emptiness problem for $k$-PDA is $\EXPTIME[(k-1)]$-complete~\cite[comment before Thm.~7.12]{DBLP:journals/iandc/Engelfriet91} (note that $\EXPTIME[0]=\PTIME$).
 The same is true of the SUP~\cite[Thm.~3]{DBLP:conf/fsttcs/Parys17}.
 Since downward closure inclusion and equivalence are $\coNP$-complete for NFAs (see \cite[Sec.~5]{DBLP:conf/lata/BachmeierLS15} and \cite[Prop.~7.3]{DBLP:journals/tcs/KarandikarNS16}) and $\coNEXP[1]$-complete for $1$-PDAs~\cite[Tab.~1]{Zetzsche16}, and hence $\coNEXP[k]$-complete for $k$-PDAs with $k\le 1$, one would expect $\coNEXP[2]$ rather than $\coNEXP[3]$ for $2$-PDAs.
 In fact, the best (and only) known lower bound until now has been $\coNEXP[2]$~\cite[Cor.~18]{Zetzsche16}.
 Similarly, since downward closure NFAs are polynomial-sized for given NFAs (sometimes considered $0$-PDAs) and exponential-sized for given $1$-PDAs~\cite[Cor.~6]{DBLP:conf/lata/BachmeierLS15}, one would expect a doubly exponential bound for $2$-PDAs.
 In fact, the best known lower bound on the NFA size for downward closures had been doubly exponential~\cite[remarks before Cor.~18]{Zetzsche16}.